Heroes of Appendix N: Conan The BarbarianThe Dark Herald

 It was the only decent action scene in the movie and credit where it’s due they made the most of it.

 It did its job.
-It was good little choppy-choppy sequence and Bombata was made out to be a very creditable threat to Conan.
+It was a great little choppy-choppy sequence and Bombata was made out to be a very creditable threat to Conan.
 When they had their showdown in the climax the tension is real because you buy him as an opponent.

 Anyway, Bombata betrays the team and takes Jenna back to be sacrificed.
 The sacrifice gets messed up.
 Dagoth turns into Andre the Giant.
 There is another wrestling match.
 Wilt dies, the Queen dies, Dagoth dies.
 What is left of the Nekama stay on with Queen Jenna and Conan turns down her offer of marriage because it felt more awkward and out of the blue than Kylo and Rey’s first kiss.